realworldocaml/book/en/08-imperative-programming.md

 ## Laziness and other unobservable effects

-There are many instances where imperative programming is used to modify or improve the performance characteristics of a program, without otherwise changing the behavior.
-In other words, the program could be written without side-effects, but performance is improved by having some side-effecting functions working behind the scenes.
+There are many instances where you basically want to program in a pure style, but you want to make limited use of side-effects to improve the performance of your code, without really changing anything else.
+Such side effects are sometimes called _unobservable effects_, and they are a useful way of leveraging OCaml's imperative features while still maintaining most of the benefits of pure programming.

-One of the simplest of these is _laziness_.
+One of the simplest unobservable effect is _laziness_.
 A lazy value is one that is not computed until it is actually needed.
 In OCaml, lazy values are created using the `lazy` keyword, which can be used to prefix any expression, returning a value of type `'a Lazy.t`.
-The computation of is delayed until forced with the `Lazy.force` function.
+The evaluation of that expression is delayed until forced with the `Lazy.force` function.

 ```ocaml
 # let v = lazy (print_string "performing lazy computation\n"; sqrt 16.);;